karthik-gp/90DaysOfDSA/README.md

 upper case to lower case, toggle lower and upper , vowel and words , valid string (no spl character) , triplet with given sum(using 3 loops) , sort 0 and 1.

 DAY24 -27Feb
-reverse string , pallindrome , compare strings , duplicate(using hash) & bitwise
+reverse string , pallindrome , compare strings , duplicate(using hash) & bitwise.

+DAY25 -28Feb
+anagram (two loops and hashmap)